Broker-Dealers and Sales Representatives

 - Contact FINRA for information regarding these types of waivers.
 You will find information about waivers pursuant to FINRA Rule 9600 Series on the FINRA Waiver Guidelines page.

-- Once a license is granted, are there annual renewal fees for broker-dealers and sales representatives?
+- Once a license is granted, are there annual renewal fees for broker-dealer firms and sales representatives?

 - Yes.
-Broker-dealers and sales representatives must renew annually.
+Broker-dealer firms and sales representatives must renew annually.
 Additionally, there is a continuing obligation to update information throughout the year if a change occurs in the information furnished on the original application.
 The annual renewal program begins in the fourth quarter each year and is administered by FINRA.

 - Once a license is granted, are there annual fees for mortgage broker-dealers and mortgage sales representatives?

 - Yes.
-Mortgage broker-dealers and mortgage sales representatives must renew annually.
+Mortgage broker-dealers and mortgage sales representatives must renew annually and pay an annual fee.
 Additionally, there is a continuing obligation to update information throughout the year if a change occurs in the information furnished on the original application.
-The payment of annual fees is due at year-end.
-A Division staff member will contact the firm for payment in November or December.

-- Do FINRA broker-dealers have to file annual audited financial statements or FOCUS Reports directly with the Division of Securities?
+- Do FINRA broker-dealer firms have to file annual audited financial statements or FOCUS Reports directly with the Division of Securities?

 - Yes.
-The Colorado Securities Act allows a person to act as an investment adviser representative and a sales representative.
+The Colorado Securities Act allows a person to act as a sales representative and an investment adviser represenative.
 See Section 11-51-406(4)(b), C.R.S.

-- When do broker-dealers need to update the Form BD?
+- When do broker-dealer firms need to update the Form BD?

 - When do I need to file an update or an amendment on my Form U-4?